What are Some Benefits of Telehealth for Physicians?

-With the vast number of dermatology practices out there for patients to choose from, any way you can differentiate yourself from the competition works in your favor.
+With the vast number of medical practices out there for patients to choose from, any way you can differentiate yourself from the competition works in your favor.
 Incorporating the latest technological advances, such as telemedicine software, is one of the many ways to reach a growing tech-savvy population that’s constantly on the move and set you apart from other practices.

 Overall, telemedicine can help you provide a better patient experience while expanding access to see more patients, both in the office and digitally at your convenience.
 Offering a telemedicine solution in your practice can benefit you, your practice and patients, too.
 It’s a win-win-win!

 Current and future users of Modernizing Medicine®’s #1-rated EHR system can get access to our real-time video and audio telemedicine platform, modmed® Telehealth.
 This solution can help enable physicians to remotely evaluate vulnerable patient populations while reducing risk of COVID-19 transmission.